iurjoh/Build-a-blog/README.md

 ## Install allauth
 "pip3 install django-allauth" to be able of use a strong authorization and provide more options to the user.

 ## install Crispy forms
 pip3 install django-crispy-forms to use this library and help with formatting of comments.

+## Install Django Social Share
+pip3 install django-social-share to use this library and provide a share method to the user.

 ## ERRORS
 #Solved